dgr8abr/my-site/_posts/2023-09-09-new-update.md

 How are you today?

-I will be renaming or calling my political columns page to The Viewpoint.
+I will be renaming or calling my political columns page to The Viewpoint as it sounded cool to name it like that.